halcy/Mastodon.py/docs/index.rst

         'url': # The URL of the card.
         'title': # The title of the card.
         'description': # The description of the card.
-        'image': # (optional) The image associated with the card.
+        'type': # Embed type: 'link', 'photo', 'video', or 'rich' 'image': # (optional) The image associated with the card.

-    }
+        # OEmbed data (all optional):
+        'author_name': # Name of the embedded contents author 'author_url': # URL pointing to the embedded contents author 'description': # Description of the embedded content 'width': # Width of the embedded object 'height': # Height of the embedded object 'html': # HTML string of the embed 'provider_name': # Name of the provider from which the embed originates 'provider_url': # URL pointing to the embeds provider }

 App registration and user authentication